aimms/how-to/Articles/329/329-more-logging.rst

    :description: This article explains how to increase the amount of log information.
    :keywords: log, troubleshoot

-After an incident is reported, as discussed in :doc:`log files can be analyzed<../313/313-get-log-files>`, more detailed logging may be needed to complete this analysis.
-As a modeler, it may be more efficient to check if there is a clue on how to handle the incident by looking for relevant information in this additional logging information before explaining the incident to `AIMMS User Support <https://www.aimms.com/english/developers/support/report-issue/>`_ or on the `AIMMS Community <https://community.aimms.com/>`_.
+As a modeler, you can find :doc:`detailed logs <../313/313-get-log-files>` to analyze an issue before reporting it to `AIMMS User Support <https://www.aimms.com/english/developers/support/report-issue/>`_ or on the `AIMMS Community <https://community.aimms.com/>`_.

-To help diagnose an issue in the application by additional logging, AIMMS comes with so-called loggers, explained below.
-This logging facility is somewhat similar to the `log4j <https://logging.apache.org/log4j/2.x/>`_ technology.
+AIMMS comes with loggers, a logging feature somewhat similar to the `log4j <https://logging.apache.org/log4j/2.x/>`_ technology.

-The tactic I follow as a modeler is to scan for ``[ERROR]`` or ``[WARN]`` in these log files.
+A good tactic for analyzing these logs is to scan for ``[ERROR]`` or ``[WARN]``.
-When the message associated with such a line is related to the issue at hand; I check the lines just prior for a clue.
+When an error or warning is related to the issue you are analyzing, check the lines just above it.

-A word of caution is necessary here.
-The reverse of the above is not true; an alarming message in the log files does not necessarily indicate a problem in the application.
+Note that the AIMMS log files are designed to be interpreted by AIMMS staff, and their meaning is not always obvious.
+However, an error or warning message itself does NOT necessarily indicate a problem in the application.
-For instance,

-*   A version mismatch may just be an indication that renewed data needs to be copied from one software component to another.

-*   Connections are often maintained at several layers, potentially facilitating automatic recovery.
-    When a connection fails at a lower level, this sounds alarming, but this may just be used as a signal to invoke a recovery at a higher level.

-In short:

-.. warning:: The AIMMS log files are designed to be interpreted by AIMMS staff.
-             Please do not be alarmed if (parts of it) don't make sense.

 This article provides two files that are templates in creating this information:

-#.  ``LoggerConfig.xml`` This file configures how much output several loggers provide during an AIMMS session.
+*  ``LoggerConfig.xml`` This file configures how much output several loggers provide during an AIMMS session.
-    You can tailor it to write ``.xml`` or ``.txt`` output.
+    You can tailor it to write XML or TXT output.

-#.  ``RunWithExtraLogging.bat`` This is a small utility to start up AIMMS with ``LoggerConfig.xml`` activated.
+*  ``RunWithExtraLogging.bat`` This is a small utility to start up AIMMS with ``LoggerConfig.xml`` activated.

-These two files can be downloaded :download:`here <model.zip>`
+These two files can be downloaded from the link below

+* :download:`model.zip <model.zip>`

 Terminology
 -------------